We found 5 providers with an interest in gastrointestinal problems and who accept OSW - Rhode Island near Nashua, NH.

 All Interests: Myasthenia Gravis, Surgical Procedures, Hyperhidrosis, Esophageal Cancer, Lung Cancer, Thymoma, ...
 (Read more)

-Dr. Douglas Mathisen's area of specialization is thoracic surgery.
-Dr. Mathisen's clinical interests include esophageal cancer and lung cancer.
-His average patient rating is 5.0 stars out of 5.
-Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network are among the insurance carriers that Dr. Mathisen honors.
-Dr. Mathisen obtained his medical school training at the University of Illinois College of Medicine at Chicago and performed his residency at Massachusetts General Hospital and National Institutes of Health (NIH).
-He has received the following distinctions: Boston Super Doctors; Chair, STS Council on Health Policy and Relationships; and Councilor, EACTS.
-Dr. Mathisen (or staff) speaks Spanish.
+Dr. Douglas Mathisen is a thoracic surgery specialist.
+In his practice, Dr. Mathisen focuses on esophageal cancer and lung cancer.
+Patients rated Dr. Mathisen highly, giving him an average of 5.0 stars out of 5.
+He accepts Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, in addition to other insurance carriers.
+Dr. Mathisen graduated from the University of Illinois College of Medicine at Chicago.
+His medical residency was performed at Massachusetts General Hospital and National Institutes of Health (NIH).
+Distinctions awarded to Dr. Mathisen include: Boston Super Doctors; Chair, STS Council on Health Policy and Relationships; and Councilor, EACTS.
+In addition to English, Dr. Mathisen (or staff) speaks Spanish.
 He also offers interpreting services for his patients.
-He is affiliated with Emerson Hospital, Foundation Medical Partners, and Massachusetts General Hospital.
-He is open to new patients.
+His professional affiliations include Emerson Hospital, Foundation Medical Partners, and Massachusetts General Hospital.
+New patients are welcome to contact Dr. Mathisen's office for an appointment.

 Relevant Interests: , esophageal cancer